To request Special Collections materials for use in the Reading Room, please create a USF Aeon user account. For best results, enable pop-ups windows.

 - All materials must be consulted in the reading room.
 Place requests via an Aeon account or ask the desk attendant for assistance.
 A staff member will retrieve all items requested; archival collections will be retrieved five (5) boxes at a time.

 - Personal belongings, including briefcases, backpacks, purses, and notebooks, must be placed in a locker.
-Please ask the desk attendant for a key.

 - Food, drink, and chewing gum are prohibited in the reading room.